 All things said and done, the Moment 58mm Tele Lens wouldn’t be the first or last Moment lens that I’d add to my mobile photography lens collection.
 There are more useful Moment lenses, but if you’re into taking portraits on your smartphone then the Moment 58mm Tele Lens is an absolute must-have.

 Comment your thoughts on the usefulness of Moment’s 58mm lens below.
-I’d love to discuss because this was the Moment lens that I was initially the most disappointed in but I have since found myself using it more frequently.
+I’d love to discuss them because this was the Moment lens I was initially the most disappointed in, but I have since found myself using it more frequently.